 - Last updated:

-We’re aiming to be a zero-net emissions organisation by 2041.
+- Council has committed to being a zero-net emissions organisation by 2041.
 We are also setting realistic targets based on the best available science.
-This will help us to respond and adapt to the impacts of climate change and support our community.

-Council is implementing its Environment and Liveability Strategy, which was adopted in 2017.
-This strategy integrates a number of natural, built and sustainability related themes.
-It also provides a vision and contemporary approach to delivering a healthy environment and liveable Sunshine Coast in 2041.
-This includes taking integrated action on climate change.
+- Council is implementing its Environment and Liveability Strategy, which was adopted in 2017.
+This strategy provides a vision and contemporary approach to delivering a healthy environment and liveable Sunshine Coast in 2041, including taking action on climate change.

-Council has also invested in climate change adaptation—adopting a Coastal Hazard Adaptation Strategy.
+- Council has adopted a Coastal Hazard Adaptation Strategy.
 The Strategy identifies innovative management options that respond to current and future coastal hazard risks.
 These actions will guide us as we seek to deliver a more resilient coastline and well adapted coastal communities as our climate changes.

 - The Sunshine Coast Planning Scheme responds to climate change.
 For example, development is to be resilient to current and future flooding and coastal hazards.
 Enhancement of relevant planning scheme provisions will be informed by findings of the Strategy.